biocatiit/website/content/pages/sector/orientation_7.rst

 General Rules for Use of the wet-lab:

 #.
-NO FOOD OR DRINK INSIDE THE WET-LAB!
+NO FOOD OR DRINK IS ALLOWED INSIDE OF THE WET-LAB!

 #.
 PROPER PPE - You must use the proper PPE(Personal Protective Equipment)
     when conducting your experiment.
 Gloves, face masks, laser goggles, etc.